 As you would guess from such a gathering of people, that was a river always well hunted in the spring.
 The geese and ducks were so nervous a man couldn't get a shot at them.
-Whatever moose had been in the area would have been killed or frightened away by the time my partner and I came along, but there were always plenty of fish.
-The Chipewyans would be tired of their winter diet of meat, anyway, and happy to eat fish for a change, and they knew were all the best fishing spots were.
-There always used to be two or three outfits catching and drying whitefish whenever I travelled that route.
-Anyone who was in a hurry, though, would be accommodated, for that is a very fast river.
-It doesn't take long to reach the Churchill if you want to make time as we always did.
+Whatever moose had been in the area would have been killed or frightened away by the time my partner and I came along, but there was always plenty of fish.
+The Chipewyans would be tired of their winter diet of meat, anyway, and happy to eat fish for a change, and they knew where all the best fishing spots were.

 Those Cree Lake people had fine trapping grounds and used to bring out great quantities of fur.
 In the spring they were all bound for Patuanak, the big Hudson's Bay Company post on the Churchill.
 There they sold their fur and bought supplies for the coming year.
 Actual cash was never used.
 Instead, the system worked this way: Since beaver was the main fur, one big beaver skin was the monetary unit.
 Two small beavers might be worth one skin, three mink might be worth a skin, a silver fox might be worth two skins.
 It might take fifty muskrats to equal one beaver skin.
 That is the way the Chipewyans dealt with the Hudson's Bay Company in the days of which I speak.